hectorm/hblock/README.md

         value is used instead.
          * Environment variable: HBLOCK_SOURCES_FILE
          * Default value: /etc/hblock.d/sources.list
- -W, --whitelist <FILE>
+ -A, --allowlist <FILE>
         File with line separated entries to be removed from the blocklist.
         If the default file does not exist or equals "builtin" the built-in value is used instead.
-         * Environment variable: HBLOCK_WHITELIST_FILE
+         * Environment variable: HBLOCK_ALLOWLIST_FILE
-         * Default value: /etc/hblock.d/whitelist.list
+         * Default value: /etc/hblock.d/allow.list
- -B, --blacklist <FILE>
+ -D, --denylist <FILE>
         File with line separated entries to be added to the blocklist.
         If the default file does not exist or equals "builtin" the built-in value is used instead.
-         * Environment variable: HBLOCK_BLACKLIST_FILE
+         * Environment variable: HBLOCK_DENYLIST_FILE
-         * Default value: /etc/hblock.d/blacklist.list
+         * Default value: /etc/hblock.d/deny.list
  -R, --redirection <REDIRECTION>
         Redirection for all entries in the blocklist.
          * Environment variable: HBLOCK_REDIRECTION